Developer(s) – Schell Games

 Gameplay – 8/10

-The game is a 2D side scrolling shooter with a difference.
-In it, players can switch between other ships on the battlefield in order to either replenish ammo depleted from previous ships, or to clear the field more efficiently.
-There are over 20 ships to take control of, and 8 levels in all constituting to 70 waves of enemies.
-In addition, alternate game modes can also be unlocked, such as a Flappy Bird style game mode, which give the game virtually unlimited playability.
+The game is a 2D side-scrolling shooter with a difference.
+In it, players can switch between other ships on the battlefield in order to either replenish ammo depleted from previous ships or to clear the field more efficiently.
+There are over 20 ships to take control of, and 8 levels in all constituting 70 waves of enemies.
+In addition, alternate game modes can also be unlocked, such as a Flappy Bird style game mode, which gives the game virtually unlimited playability.
 To have this much variety in a game like this is extraordinary, yet most welcome.
 It provides an accessible amount of challenge throughout all game modes, as well as a multiplayer mode, which adds even more.

 Controls – 10/10

 The game’s control scheme presents no problems unless playing it on a keyboard, which the developers strongly object to from the main menu with a disclaimer.
-Of course, with the added features in this game that have never been seen in any other game like it beforehand, additional control options of course had to be devised to make it work, and the developers did a seamless job of doing so.
-They added their own set of features without presenting any unnecessary complications to players, and for that I have to commend them.
-It can be a risky process to innovate in gaming, but Schell have managed to do an exceptional job of this in Enemy Mind.
+Of course, with the added features in this game that have never been seen in any other game like it beforehand, additional control options, of course, had to be devised to make it work, and the developers did a seamless job of doing so.
+They added their own set of features without presenting any unnecessary complications to players, and for that, I have to commend them.
+It can be a risky process to innovate in gaming, but Schell has managed to do an exceptional job of this in Enemy Mind.